 Note: You may be required to click the “Share My Webcam” button within the app to start using video.

-Both parties (our Specialist and the Patient) need to successfully join the meeting session before the Consultation can start.
+Both parties (the Specialist and the Patient) need to successfully join the meeting session before the Consultation can start.

 Did not receive my SMS message or email to join TeleHealth consultation?

 Contact our rooms on 07 3348 9611 to speak to our administration staff to assist.

 Cannot open my connection or see/hear my Specialist?